 When buying or selling a house, there is almost always an inspection contingency.
-This allows the buyers to back out of the contract or renegotiate if they are not satisfied.
+This allows the buyers to back out of the contract or renegotiate if they are not satisfied with the inspection report.

-A licensed home inspector will typically spend a couple hours going through a house noting every little thing that is wrong, from a loose door hinge to a faulty GFCI.
-The inspector will also take note of the ages and general condition of things such as the AC, water heater, roof, electric panel.
+A licensed home inspector will typically spend a couple of hours going through a house noting every little thing that is wrong, from a loose door hinge to a faulty GFCI.
+The inspector will also take note of the ages and general condition of things such as the AC, water heater, roof, and electrical panel.
 Cosmetic items such as old cabinets or mildew in the shower will not be a concern however.
-In the end, the inspector will provide a report (usually around 20 pages!).
+In the end, the inspector will provide a report, usually around 20 pages.

 Although home inspection reports by themselves are not a black and white, pass/fail kind of thing, parts of it can be.
 If the buyer is getting a mortgage, the home will need to be insurable for the lender to make the loan.
 When applying for insurance, the insurance company is going to require a passed 4 point inspection report.

 A 4 point inspection details 4 main items: